dwiegreffe/mdsrv-web/faq.md

 7. Click the Upload button
 8. To share your session with others, right-click your session to open it in a new tab with its URL and share that URL.

+A guide with screenshots can be found at [Remote Sessions](remote.html)

+Setting up your own MDsrv, see FAQs "How do I install a MDsrv server on my

 #### How can I share my trajectory?

 See FAQ: "How can I share the session I have prepared?"